 - Prescription medication: The abuse of prescription drugs, even if the parent has a prescription, can lead to limited visitation.
 Conversely, failing to follow a medication schedule for mental health medications such as antidepressants and antipsychotics is also problematic.
 A judge may decide to limit access to the child until a parent complies with their prescribed medication schedule.

 Relief Is Within Reach

-Our founding attorney, located in Sugar Land, has prosecuted and defended divorcing parents in child custody cases involving substance abuse allegations.
-To schedule a Free Initial Consultation with a lawyer, call 281-242-7111 or reach us by email.
+Our founding attorney, located in Sugar Land, has prosecuted and defended divorcing parents in child custody cases involving substance abuse allegations all throughout Fort Bend, Harris, and Brazoria Counties.
+To schedule a Free Initial Consultation with a lawyer, contact us today.